rohandharwadker/AutoGit/README.txt

 pyinstaller -w --onedir AutoGit.py

-You may need to install the following modules:
+You may need to install the following modules via pip (or pip3 if using Linux):
 -tkinter
 -PIL
 -pyautogui